electron/website/docs/latest/tutorial/recent-documents.md

 ---
 title: "Recent Documents (Windows & macOS)"
-description: "Windows and macOS provide access to a list of recent documents opened by the application via JumpList or dock menu, respectively."
+description: "Provide access to a list of recent documents opened by the application via JumpList or dock menu."
 slug: recent-documents
 hide_title: false
 ---